Jacksonville Admiralty Attorney

 Anyone who is injured while on the water due to the negligence of another party has legal rights, including those that relate to Florida maritime and admiralty law and the Jones Act for Merchant Marines.
 These laws allow for boat passengers or high seas workers to receive compensation if injured by the negligent actions of boat operators or staff.
 The knowledgeable Jacksonville Jones Act attorneys of Farah & Farah can help anyone who has incurred injuries from a boating accident.

-At the law firm of Farah & Farah, our experienced Jacksonville personal injury lawyers have the resources necessary to help you obtain compensation for your injuries in the event of an accident while out on navigable waters.
+At Farah & Farah, our experienced Jacksonville personal injury lawyers have the resources necessary to help you obtain compensation for your injuries in the event of an accident while out on navigable waters.
 We will work tirelessly to ensure that the responsible party is held accountable.
 Please call us at (800) 533-3555 for a no-cost consultation.